Bill O'Brien (American football): New England Patriots (second stint)

 On January 24, 2023, O'Brien was named the offensive coordinator and quarterbacks coach of the New England Patriots.
 The Patriots finished the 2023 season as one of the bottom-three offenses in the league and O'Brien was not retained after the departure of head coach Bill Belichick.

 Ohio State

 On January 19, 2024, O'Brien was named the offensive coordinator and quarterbacks coach for Ohio State.
-He never coached a practice or game for the Buckeyes, as O'Brien departed for Boston College just a few weeks after the initial hiring.
+However, he never coached a practice or game for the Buckeyes as O'Brien departed for Boston College just a few weeks after the initial hiring.

 Boston College

 On February 9, 2024, O'Brien was hired as the head coach of Boston College, replacing Jeff Hafley, who left to become the defensive coordinator of the Green Bay Packers.

 In his first season with the Eagles, O'Brien led the team to a 7–5 record in the regular season.
 Boston College qualified for the Pinstripe Bowl, which they lost 20–15 to Nebraska.

+O'Brien's second season with Boston College had the team regress, as the Eagles finished with a 2–10 record.